exploring self-realization, sacred personhood, and full humanity

 Why only the virtuous find the truth.

-The Day Jesus Became God: How a church-council vote, over 300 years after the birth of Christ, changed the course of history.
+The Day Jesus Became God: How Constantine's church-council vote, 300+ years after the birth of Christ, changed the legacy of Jesus.

 The current atonement theory, the purported means by which Jesus saves, is only some hundreds of years old.
 Before this, the church taught something else.